ChilliCream/graphql-platform/website/src/blog/2024-08-30-hot-chocolate-14/2024-08-30-hot-chocolate-14.md

 }
 ```

-However, if you are already trying out EF Core 9 then you should give the new Cosmos driver within EF Core a second look as it was rewritten from the ground up and is now on par with the Cosmos DB SDK driver.
+However, if you are already trying out EF Core 9, you should give the new Cosmos driver within EF Core a second look, as it was rewritten from the ground up and is now on par with the Cosmos DB SDK driver.

 ## Query Conventions

-Our mutation conventions were received very well by the community back when we introduced them.
+Our mutation conventions were very well received by the community when we introduced them.
 They help to implement a complex GraphQL pattern around mutations and errors.
-With mutation convention we provided consistency and removed the boilerplate from your code.
+With mutation conventions, we provided consistency and removed the boilerplate from your code.

-Ever since we have introduced the mutation conventions, we have been asked to provide a similar pattern for queries.
-While in most cases I actually would not resort to error patterns like for mutations because queries are typically side-effect-free and should be easily queried without care for complex result types.
-However, there are these cases where you want to return a domain error as part of your query.
-For these cases we did recognize the need for a consistent pattern.
+Ever since we introduced the mutation conventions, we have been asked to provide a similar pattern for queries.
+While in most cases, I would not recommend resorting to error patterns like those used for mutations—because queries are typically side-effect-free and should be easily queried without concern for complex result types—there are cases where you want to return a domain error as part of your query.
+For these situations, we recognized the need for a consistent pattern.

-However, queries are different from mutations and there is a better pattern here than introducing payloadesque types.
-With our new query conventions we are embracing a union type as result type where the first entry in the union represents success and the following entries represent errors.
+However, queries are different from mutations, and there is a better pattern than introducing payload-esque types.
+With our new query conventions, we are embracing a union type as the result type, where the first entry in the union represents success, and the following entries represent errors.

 ```graphql
 type Query {